intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 organization and all participants have access to open working documents and communication mechanisms, then neither organization should need a more formal structure.

+There is no procedure for establishing an informal relationship, as one exists by defacto when members of both organizations simply cross-collaborate and participate in the groups with overlapping interest.

 Note that even formal communication in form of liaison statements, if needed, can be used without establishing a more formal liaison relationship.